The Help You Need From the Neighbors You Never Knew

 My family and I attend church regularly, but I am a rebel and often do not go to Sunday school.
 Between being an introvert by nature, my husband singing in the choir leaving me partnerless, and two stubborn, sometimes spirited children, this is often my time of solitude.
 (I need much solitude.)

 One such morning, I really did not want to talk to anybody.
 I just wanted to be left alone.
 (Introverts unite!)

-However, in spite of this, I somehow got into a deep conversation with not one, but two people.
+In spite of this, I somehow got into a deep conversation with not one, but two people.
 I felt God nudging me to dig a little deeper.
-I realized in those moments that in spite of having known these two woman for quite some time now, that I didn’t really know them at all.
+I realized in those moments that in spite of having known these two women for quite some time now, that I didn’t really know them at all.

 One of the women I spoke with was facing an upcoming surgery and had been suffering from an undisclosed ailment for sometime.
 She seemed completely unphased, matter of fact, and calm about the whole situation.

 The other woman I spoke with had two children, one with special needs, but she never seems to let it get her down.
 She just keeps on rolling with the punches.
 She shared some of the details of her daughter’s birth story and while every child is a miracle, this story was one of even greater extent, a story I hope to have the honor to share with you.